 The Ixcela approach restores internal health using a sophisticated test and individualized therapy.
 The Ixcela test identifies imbalances in key small molecules associated with the gut microbiome,and our individualized therapy restores these molecules to their proper levels with a personalized program that includes proprietary supplements, as well as personalized nutrition and fitness plans.

 Ixcela has developed a pinprick blood test that looks at the levels of unique small-molecule metabolites shown through experimentation, peer-reviewed literature, and clinical studies to be associated with gut microbiome health.
 Analysis of the blood spot is performed by proprietary technology, including the Electrochemical Array (CoulArray™) invented by our co-founder Wayne Matson.
-Ixcela is also developing unique supplements to help regulate specific biomarkers that are not at optimal levels.
+Ixcela has unique supplements to help regulate specific biomarkers that are not at optimal levels.
 Thus, Ixcela provides a comprehensive approach to a) determining gut microbiome dysbiosis and b) providing actionable solutions to restoring proper gut microbiome health.

 The inspiration for our company name “Ixcela” came from Ixchel—the ancient Mayan goddess of healing and medicine.